dajuly20/node-red-contrib-pylips-philips-tv-control/README.md

 git clone https://github.com/eslavnov/pylips #This gives you the original version from https://github.com/eslavnov
 ```

-Because you need to authorize you TV and enter it's IP / Hostname you will need to cd into the directory
+For authorisation you might need to call the python script manually..
+I will test if that also works directly in node-red.

 ```
 cd pylips
 nano settings.ini #At least the IP / Hostname.